-An acidic pH may result in weight problems such as diabetes and obesity.
-When our body is too acidic, we suffer from a condition known as Insulin Sensitivity.
-This forces excessive insulin to be produced.
+An acidic pH may result in weight-related problems, such as diabetes and obesity.
+When our body is too acidic, we suffer from a condition known as insulin resistance.
+This insulin resistance forces excessive insulin to be produced in order to maintain healthy blood glucose levels.
 As a result, the body is flooded with so much insulin that it diligently converts every calorie into fat.

-On the other hand, a healthy and slightly alkaline pH will yield normal fat burning metabolic activities, making no demands on the body to produce extra insulin and make fats.
+On the other hand, a healthy and slightly alkaline pH will yield normal fat-burning metabolic activities, making no demands on the body to produce extra insulin and make fats.
 As such, this allows fat to be burned and naturally lost.
-A healthy pH diet is also less likely to have any yo-yo effects, or rebounding from a diet with additional weight gain.
+A healthy pH diet is also less likely to have any yo-yo effects or cause diet rebounding with additional weight gain.

-We should try to maintain a healthy slightly alkaline pH so as to allow fats to be burnt normally for energy, rather than hoarded and stored under the mistaken biochemical belief of an impending famine.
+We should try to maintain a healthy slightly alkaline pH so as to allow fats to be burnt normally for energy, rather than hoarded and stored under our body’s mistaken biochemical belief of an impending famine.

-Acidosis leads to partial lipid breakdown and destructive oxidative cascades accelerating free radical damage of cell walls and intracellular membrane structures.
-In this process, many healthy cells are destroyed.
+Acidosis leads to partial lipid breakdown and destructive oxidative cascades, accelerating free radical damage of cell walls and intracellular membrane structures.
+In the process, many healthy cells are destroyed.

 Acidosis is the first step towards premature aging and accelerated oxidative cascades of cell wall destruction.
-Signs of acidosis may include wrinkling, age spots, failing hormonal systems, interfering with eyesight, memory, and a host of other age-related phenomena.
-Unwanted wastes not properly eliminated from the body actually poison the cells.
+Signs of acidosis may include wrinkling, age spots, and failing hormonal systems, interfering with eyesight, memory, and a host of other age-related phenomena.
+Long-term high acidity in the body also interferes with proper detoxification, and unwanted wastes not properly eliminated from the body actually poison the cells.